Our Top Free Resource

-Learn more about the many ways to use real estate to support Save the Redwoods League in the FREE guide Ways to Donate Real Estate.View My Guide
+Learn more about the many ways to use real estate to support Save the Redwoods League in the FREE guide Ways to Donate Real Estate.

 Janet purchased a rental property years ago and has watched it grow steadily in value.
-Still active in her career and traveling frequently, she's beginning to find management of the property more and more of a hassle.
-Janet sees this as an opportunity to give her rental property to a charity that's important to her while realizing valuable tax benefits.
+Still active in her career and traveling frequently, she is beginning to find management of the property more and more of a hassle.
+Janet sees this as an opportunity to give her rental property to a charity that is important to her while realizing valuable tax benefits.

-Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is the property’s fair market value.
+Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction for the property’s fair market value.
 Janet loves knowing that the gift of her property will make a big difference supporting our mission.

-Legal Name: Save the Redwoods League
+Legal name: Save the Redwoods League

 Address: 111 Sutter Street, 11th Floor, San Francisco, CA 94104

-Federal Tax ID Number: 94-0843915
+Federal tax ID number: 94-0843915